Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 Why it works:

 Repetition creates new neural pathways.
 Each time you speak and nothing bad happens, your brain builds a new reference point: “I survived that.
-Maybe I’m actually okay at this.”
+Maybe I am actually okay at this.”
 And over time, these safe experiences begin to override the old fear-based pattern.
 Thus, the more consistently you speak, the more your fear response weakens, and the more automatic calm becomes.

 Hypnosis can accelerate this process by reducing the emotional charge tied to past negative experiences and helping your subconscious accept new behaviors as safe and familiar.
 This is how you retrain your mind not through force, but through repeated safety and reconditioning.